11 Best Holiday Resorts in the UK

-From rugged coastal cliffs to undulating hills to sprawling meadows, the UK is packed with scenery so beautiful, you'll want to extend your vacation.
-Luckily, that's easy to do with the area's vast array of holiday resorts, which offer guests a comfy place to rest their heads while spoiling them with fab service.
+From rugged coastal cliffs to undulating hills to sprawling meadows, the UK is packed with beautiful places to visit on your vacation.
+Fortunately, the area has a vast array of holiday resorts, which offer guests a comfy place to rest their heads while spoiling them with fab service.

 Some even boast specialized programs like a cooking school, gardening school, and boxing classes.
-Whether you're hoping to holiday in a major metropolis like London, or have your eyes set on a more secluded seaside locale, you're sure to find a remarkable, and luxurious, holiday resort in the UK.
+Whether you're hoping to holiday in London, or have your eyes set on a more secluded seaside locale, you're sure to find a remarkable, and luxurious, holiday resort in the UK.

 Have kids in tow?
 No problem!
 The majority of the UK's best resorts cater to families, boasting kid-friendly pool hours, family-sized rooms, and treats upon arrival.